mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    f.
 All source code created for your submission must be [MIT Licensed](http://www.opensource.org/licenses/MIT).

-   g. **NOTE:** Re-use and sharing of Reusable Entities by other competition project submissions is encouraged.
+   g. **NOTE:** Re-use and sharing of Reusable Entities by other competition project submissions is *encouraged*.

 **Category 2: Developers Choice Awards: Best Reusable Entities** built using the NEO Persistable Classes (NPC e-dApp) Platform